BadBloopZ/iris-velo-org-module/README.md

 # How to run the module:
 ## Prerequisites
+1. Run Velociraptor >= **0.6.6-rc1 Linux Build All Arches #1579**.
+Refer to [Velociraptors Readme](https://github.com/Velocidex/velociraptor#getting-the-latest-version) to get the current executable after the fix #1579 *Fixed crash in api_client command*.
-1. Create API config and user in Velociraptor with Administrator and API permissions:
+2. Create API config and user in Velociraptor with Administrator and API permissions:
 ```
 ./velociraptor --config server.config.yaml config api_client --name iris-modules --role investigator,api api.config.yaml
 ```
-2. Mount the api.config.yaml file in DFIR-IRIS docker-compose for both **Worker and Web-App**
+3. Mount the api.config.yaml file in DFIR-IRIS docker-compose for both **Worker and Web-App**
-3. Make sure that the Worker container can establish connections to Velociraptor API.
+4. Make sure that the Worker container can establish connections to Velociraptor API.
 Hint: Verify in the server.config.yaml that Velociraptor publishes the API to the required interface.

 ## Install release
 1. Download the release *.whl to your DFIR-IRIS server